libretro/docs/docs/library/fceumm.md

 | ![](/image/retromouse/retro_mouse.png) or ![](/image/Button_Pack/Gestures/Gesture_Finger_Front.png) | Zapper Crosshair | Arkanoid Movement | Oeka Kids Tablet Cursor | Bandai Hyper Shot Gun Crosshair |
 | ![](/image/retromouse/retro_left.png) or ![](/image/Button_Pack/Gestures/Gesture_Tap.png)           | Zapper Trigger   | Arkanoid Fire     | Oeka Kids Tablet Touch  | Bandai Hyper Shot Gun Trigger   |

+- When the 'Zapper Mode' core option is set to lightgun, the 'Zapper' device type can be controlled with lightgun inputs (such as Wii remote).
-- When the 'Zapper Mode' core option is set to pointer, the 'Zapper' device type can be controlled with touch inputs.
+- When the 'Zapper Mode' core option is set to touchscreen, the 'Zapper' device type can be controlled with touch inputs.
 - When the 'Zapper Mode' core option is set to mouse, the 'Zapper' device type can be controlled with mouse inputs.

 ## Compatibility